swesterveld/udacity-nd004-p2-tournament-results/README.md

 This code is the result I achieved for ***[Udacity Full Stack Developer Nanodegree](https://www.udacity.com/course/nd004) - Project 2: Tournament Results***.
 Instructions on how to run the application can be found at the bottom of this README text.

-This code has been *reviewd by me*.
+This code has been *reviewed by me*.
 According to me, based on the rubric used by the Udacity reviewer, this code at least:
 - [x] Exceeds Specifications: The module passes the unit tests; and separately, one or more of the extra credit options are implemented.